Observer: No matter who climbs Beijing's ranks, Xi rules

 Many of Ho’s competitors in Chinese-language media overseas peddle conspiracy theories, driven by sheer opposition to Beijing.
 One, a journalist linked to the Falun Gong sect, spread rumors of a coup in China last month that turned out to be false.

 Ho's media group, in contrast, is generally grounded in fact, though it is heavy on Chinese political gossip.
-Ho’s made a prediction for who will make up China’s next generation of leaders, but instead of making it public, he’s set up a game that allows his audience to make predictions themselves — a way of keeping them engaged.
+He has made a prediction for who will make up China’s next generation of leaders, but instead of making it public, he has set up a game that allows his audience to make predictions themselves — a way of keeping them engaged.

 Ho is scathing about Xi’s crackdown on press freedoms, and said that Beijing's stiff propaganda and assertive diplomacy have ruined China’s global reputation.

-But contrary to many Western observers, Ho suggested Xi still has a chance to be a great leader.
-If he plays his cards right, he said, Xi’s iron rule could ultimately steer China away from collapse and avert the fate of the Soviet Union.
+But contrary to many Western observers, he suggested Xi still has a chance to be a great leader.
+If he plays his cards right, Ho said, Xi’s iron rule could ultimately steer China away from collapse and avert the fate of the Soviet Union.

 “It is very different from the China I imagined 30 years ago,” he said, “but it isn’t a simple reversion back to the Cultural Revolution, nor a move towards Western democracy.”

-Though some businesspeople and intellectuals dislike Xi, Ho said, he still enjoys widespread support.
+Though some businesspeople and intellectuals dislike Xi, he still enjoys widespread support, Ho said.
 Many people have benefited from his programs to expand the social safety net, and agree with his nationalistic stance pitting China against the West.

 Many Chinese have gone abroad, only to find that the West isn’t all that great, he said.
 America’s aging subways and struggling railways stand in stark contrast to China’s gleaming new infrastructure.
 Chinese contrast the chaos of elections in the West, Ho said, with the stability under Xi’s rule.

-“The younger generation in China has a strong sense of national pride,” Ho said.
+“The younger generation in China has a strong sense of national pride,” he said.
 “That’s a very strong foundation for Xi Jinping.”

 The biggest danger, Ho said, is that Xi rules for life, surrounded by “yes men.”
-If the question of succession is not resolved, Ho said, China could fall into chaos, as it did in the final years of Mao's rule.
+If the question of succession is not resolved, he said China could fall into chaos, as it did in the final years of Mao's rule.
 It’s a question of how Xi’s power is handed over, and who inherits it.

 “If he becomes a lifelong dictator, it will be a disaster for the world, and a disaster for China,” Ho said. ___